When it comes to the Executor of your Will or Trustee of your Trust, there are many reasons you may choose to nominate an independent professional.

 - The duty to act impartially between beneficiaries.

 When considering who to appoint as Executor of your Will or considering who to appoint as a Trustee of your Trust, it is crucial to understand the breadth and weight of the responsibility you are entrusting to an individual family member or friend.
-In some circumstances, the best and most appropriate decision is to appoint an independent professional and the lawyers at Burke & Associates have the experience and expertise to support and assist you with your planning and ensure that your wishes are managed on your behalf exactly as you would like them to be.
+In some circumstances, the best and most appropriate decision is to appoint an independent professional and the lawyers at Burke Lawyers have the experience and expertise to support and assist you with your planning and ensure that your wishes are managed on your behalf exactly as you would like them to be.